odinsbane/jfilament/README.md

 This work is supported by NIH and by the Biosystems Dynamics Summer Institute at Lehigh University.

 # release
+Version 1.1.9
+ - Added deform all by holding ctrl and clicking.
+ - Deprecating JFilament3D.
+I don't think it is getting used, and it add some dependencie wieght.

 Version 1.1.8
  - SnakeSculpting now has a dialog for adjusting the size by holding ctrl + clicking.
  - Zoomed in view is now draggable.